SystemsApproach/security/firewall.rst

 its job.
 One of the main approaches to improve this state of affairs is known as "zero trust security".

-The term "zero trust" was coined by the analyst firm Forrester in 2009, and continues to be widely used in the industry today.
+The term "zero trust" has been in use for decades, but started to enter widespread use around 2009, helped by the analyst firm Forrester.
 The central idea behind zero trust is that, by default, every device and user should be untrusted.
 Each user and device then needs to authenticate itself to gain access to a precise set of services.
 There is no blanket "trust this device to access anything" policy.
 Zero trust stands in contrast to the old "perimeter security" model in which there is the idea of a trusted region within a perimeter protected by firewalls and an untrusted region outside the perimeter.

 Zero trust is sufficiently well accepted that NIST has written a specification (see Further Reading below) which provides this helpful